Gijs-Koot/Gijs-Koot.github.io/_posts/2017-12-31-birth-cleanup.md

 In an undocumented feature that I found through [GitHub](https://github.com/nps/pandas/commit/cb7cdaa20ef5af421344819232ee289b93e22e7f), it is possible to combine columns of parts of dates into a datetime64-series.
+The alternative would be to use `.map` or `.apply`, but that would be much slower.
+There is no easy way to create an array of datetimes in `numpy`, which seems a bit weird, but it was alluded to, I believe in the recent [announcement](https://www.moore.org/grant-detail?grantId=GBMF5447) of the first ever (...) `numpy` funding round by the Moore foundation, to be spent by the Berkeley Institute for Data Science.

 ```python